Kansas City Chiefs name controversy: Response to changes by other teams

-Super Bowl appearances
+Renewed scrutiny during modern Super Bowl appearances

 Before the kickoff of Super Bowl LV, members of the Florida Indigenous Rights and Environmental Equity (FIREE) protested for the termination of the Kansas City Chiefs name, chants, celebrations, and fan gear.
-Members of the group describe the use of the name and culture as “dishonorable and disrespectful.”
+Members of the group describe the use of the name and culture as "dishonorable and disrespectful."
 For years, fans have been known to wear headdresses and warpaint, mocking Native American culture.
-At the Raymond James Stadium where the protest occurred, protestors argued against the issue of the arrowhead, which is part of the teams logo that is plastered on fan gear and the teams uniforms.
+At the Raymond James Stadium where the protest occurred, protestors argued against the issue of the arrowhead, which is part of the team's logo that is plastered on fan gear and the team's uniforms.
 Protesters fought back at the mockery yelling "We're just saying if you're not going to honor us, don't use the arrowhead." and "you're mocking our people."
-Members of FIREE want to express their feelings of pain when teams appropriate their culture, saying “when you make indigenous people into a mascot, it’s extremely dehumanizing, especially for children.”
+Members of FIREE want to express their feelings of pain when teams appropriate their culture, saying “when you make indigenous people into a mascot, it's extremely dehumanizing, especially for children.”
 Part of the continuous frustration is caused by the lack of learning and listening from associations and their fans.
-Professor Rhonda LeValdo, from Haskell Indian Nations University expresses that the continuous appropriation of these customs is because “too many people don’t care about Native Americans unless they can use our likeness for their companies, cars, or costumes.”
-Alicia Norris, co-founder of FIREE, asks that “all human beings recognize that American Indians are Human Beings not sports team mascots for America’s fun and games.”
+Professor Rhonda LeValdo, from Haskell Indian Nations University expresses that the continuous appropriation of these customs is because "too many people don't care about Native Americans unless they can use our likeness for their companies, cars, or costumes."
+Alicia Norris, co-founder of FIREE, asks that “all human beings recognize that American Indians are Human Beings not sports team mascots for America's fun and games.”
 Along with disappointment and feelings of appropriation, there is a lack of correlation between the chants and fan gear, and the game itself.
-The Kansas City Star addressed the issue saying “we embrace the team’s on field but don't think a corrosive chant has much to do with it.
+The Kansas City Star addressed the issue saying “we embrace the team's on field but don't think a corrosive chant has much to do with it.
 It isn't fair to ask groups offended by these symbols to wait even longer for change."